PDF Remediation Services

 Similar to testing a website for accessibility, document accessibility always requires manual labor.
 Manual confirmation of an accurate tag structure is the only way to guarantee your documents are fully accessible.
-Using a feature such as Adobe’s autotag option in Adobe Acrobat DC can be a great place to start, but it’s only a start.
+Using a feature such as Adobe’s autotag option in Adobe Acrobat Pro can be a great place to start, but it’s only a start.

 Here are a few things that you cannot automate in document accessibility: